Kavia-ai/universalinit/README.md

 1. Create a new directory in `src/universalinit/templates/` for your template
 2. Add a `config.yml` file with template configuration
 3. Add new template type in `ProjectType` enum in `src/universalinit/templateconfig.py`
-4. Add new replaceable parameters if necessary in the function `get_replaceable_parameters` in `src/universalinit/templateconfig.py`
+4. Add new replaceable parameters if necessary in the function `ProjectConfig.get_replaceable_parameters` in `src/universalinit/templateconfig.py`
+5. Add new environment parameters if necessary in the function `TemplateConfigProvider.get_init_info` in `src/universalinit/templateconfig.py`
-4. Add new template at `TEMPLATE_MAP` in `src/universalinit/templates.py`
+6. Add new template at `TEMPLATE_MAP` in `src/universalinit/templates.py`
-5. Register the template class in the `ProjectInitializer` constructor in `src/universalinit/universalinit.py`
+7. Register the template class in the `ProjectInitializer` constructor in `src/universalinit/universalinit.py`
-6. Create a new template class in `src/universalinit/universalinit.py`
+8. Create a new template class in `src/universalinit/universalinit.py`
-7. Update the epilog in `main` in `src/universalinit/cli.py`
+9. Update the epilog in `main` in `src/universalinit/cli.py`